Who is screened for breast cancer?

 We are sometimes asked why women within the lower end of the age range haven’t had an invitation letter.
 This is because each local screening unit works through their area over 3 years on a rolling basis inviting women from each GP practice.
 So by the time 3 years has gone round, they will have covered the whole area and will then start at the beginning again.

 Everyone has at least one invitation before their 53rd birthday.
 In areas where the age range has been extended from 47 to 73 you will have an invitation before your 50th birthday.
-If you feel that you may have missed an invitation for any reason it is best to contact your GP and ask them to tell your local screening service.
+If you think you may have missed an invitation for any reason, contact your GP and ask them to tell your local screening service.

-If you are younger than 50, your risk of breast cancer is very low.
+If you are younger than 50, your risk of breast cancer is generally very low.
 Mammograms are more difficult to read in younger women because their breast tissue is denser.
 So the patterns on the mammogram don't show up as well.
-Women under 47 do not usually need regular breast screening because their risk of cancer is low.
-There is also little evidence to show that regular mammograms for most women under the age of 47 reduce deaths from breast cancer.
+There is also little evidence to show that regular mammograms for most women under the screening age reduces deaths from breast cancer.

 About 3 out of 4 women (75%) go for their breast screening appointments when they are invited.
 Each year more than 2 million women have breast cancer screening in the UK.
 Only 4 out of every 100 (4%) were asked to go back for more tests.